ddmoitra/Databricks_Apache_PySpark-Sales_Log_Data_Streaming_Analytics/README.md

 * The "file:/databricks/driver/sales_log/" directory location is checked to see all the unzipped .csv files
 ![image](https://user-images.githubusercontent.com/46364751/125230481-d7ecc900-e2a6-11eb-8f65-94e64b3dfc08.png)

-* Using PySpark, a static df is initially created based on defined schema to test the data ingestion process.
+* Using PySpark, a static dataframe is initially created based on defined schema to test the data ingestion process.
 The data can be displayed as both table and bar chart
 ![image](https://user-images.githubusercontent.com/46364751/125230616-25693600-e2a7-11eb-810e-5c667965462f.png)

 * Using PySpark's readStream function, each file is read into the readStreamInputDF dataframe.
 The isStreaming boolean function is also triggered as validation of whether streaming is occurring.